Vermeil in Gold: Manga

 Written by Kōta Amana and illustrated by Yōko Umezu, Vermeil in Gold began serialization in Square Enix's shōnen manga magazine Monthly Shōnen Gangan on August 10, 2018.
 The first tankōbon volume was released on April 12, 2019.
-As of October 2025, ten volumes have been released.
+Eleven volumes have been released.

+On August 12, 2026, Shōnen Gangans editorial department announced that Yōko Umezu had died due to a cerebral infarction on July 7.
+It was further disclosed that the manga had ended serialization, with the last chapter released on June 12.